stereopickle/Tanzanian_water_pump_classificationn/README.md

 | Final Model | 0.725 | 0.672  | 0.63 |

 Our final model nearly doubled in weighted F1 and balanced accuracy score from a stratified baseline model.
 It performed with approximately 70% of overall accuracy.
 63% of the minority classes were correctly identified, which is a significant improvement from 35% we saw in the stratified baseline model performance.

+## Future Directions

+Failing pumps are costly and take critical resources away from the locals that depend on them.
+	- Further research into types and longevity of waterpumps that could replace the heavily failing motor and gravity pumps currently used would be a good start.

+The world bank study showed that village managed waterpoints are 20-40% more likely to fail between years 1 and 20.
+	- Education and technical training for local communities would will allow those in the communities to maintain waterpoints and better manage water pumps.

+Payment is a large issues especially when the average monthly salary in Tanzania is $50.
+	- Financial support systems from local government areas or districs in addition to payment arrangements in place is crucial to driving a reliable water system.

 ## Conclusion